Random-user420/bestKabu/README.md

 </a>

 # Copyright
-For Everything that is comitted under "Random-user420" or as "les" (C) 2025 Lilith
+For Everything that is comitted under "Random-user420"

+(C) 2025 Lilith

 This program is free software; you can redistribute it and/or modify